Jump to section

 There needs to be a way to connect the planning system to the real world so that there is less friction between reality and what is being planned.
 And the easiest solution is digitization.

-What Tulip can do here is making it as easy as possible to connect the different nodes involved in materials systems.
+What Tulip can do here is make it as easy as possible to connect the different nodes involved in materials systems.
 And by doing so, planning systems can work with real-time data.

 These are some of the benefits of digitizing Materials Systems: